 By incorporating interoception into toileting programs, we can help make the experience more intuitive and effective for everyone.

 Let’s start by breaking down how interoception works for many of us who experience independent toileting and regulation.
 For many, they notice specific sensations within their body.
 These sensations are different for everyone.
 Over time, as we repeatedly experience our unique sensations, we learn to assign meaning to them.
-In other words what do these sensations mean uniquely to me?
+In other words, what do these sensations mean uniquely to me?

-For example, we might learn that a certain pressure feeling in our low belly area means we need to pee, and that becomes our drive to get to the bathroom in time.
+For example, we might learn that a certain pressure feeling in our lower belly area means we need to pee, and that becomes our drive to get to the bathroom in time.
 Similarly, when it comes to pooping, we may notice a particularly full and tight sensation in our bowels and come to understand that it means we need to poop.
 The sensations then serve as a signal, motivating us to find a toilet so we can eliminate it safely and effectively.

 Essentially, interoception allows us to notice what our bodies are uniquely feeling, and understanding these internal signals is key to regulating our toileting needs.
 It is different for all of us.
 How your body feels when you need to pee or poop is likely distinct from the way my body feels.
 We are all valid in our unique interoceptive experiences.